 - If either of the above problems exist, email for hosting problems, or for domain email problems.
 Obviously if you can’t email, call.

 - If you need assistance with the content or functionality of your website or have hosting or email questions related to other service providers, this is not an emergency.
-Please contact us by non-techsupport form or phone.
+Please contact us by non-tech support form at right (or below on mobile), email, or phone.

 - Email is our preferred method of communication.
 It is cost-effective, allows efficient and defined transmittal of information and attachments, and provides a record of communications.

 - We no longer maintain a fax number due to decreasing need.

 WordPress updates are included in hosting.
 You may also do these yourself.
-Plug-ins are not always updated quickly after WordPress updates, so we generally wait a couple weeks before updating.
+Plug-ins are not always updated quickly after WordPress updates, so we generally wait a couple weeks before updating and recommend you do the same.
 Ask us if you need help.

-When the scope of a plug-in changes, we may feel the need to do testing or evaluation after update.
+When the scope of a plug-in changes such as in a major update, we may feel the need to do testing or evaluation after update.
 This support will be provided at our hourly rate upon your approval or prior agreement.
 If updates cause presentation or functionality issues, we will use our best judgement and repair the problems on billable time.

 Although we strive to deliver the utmost in service and reliability, difficulties will periodically be encountered.
 Industry standard service levels are quoted at 99.5% – 99.9% up-time.
 With 525,600 minutes in a year, 0.1% downtime equates to 8 hours, 45 minutes.
 Servers will go down for various reasons: power outages, reboots, parts failures, denial of service attacks… These interruptions generally are short.
 The typical hosting service experiences one or two major events (hours) and three to five minor events (minutes) per year.